 It’s a question of value and values.
 It began with larger social structures that required greater organization.
 Imperceptibly the establishment of a hierarchy reassigned value.
 In small band level social units, groups of less than 50, everyone knows everyone else.
 Each individual’s value in the group is equal.
 As group size enlarges, specialization differentiates individuals from each other.
 These differentiations initiate a stratified value system that, when left unexamined, leads to exaggerated valuation and devaluation.
-Soon those given positions of authority begin to take, and feel entitled to, more resources based on the assumption that what they do and know are worth more, and that they are of greater importance.
+Soon those given positions of authority begin to take, and feel entitled to, more resources based on the assumption that the things they do and know are worth more, and that they are of greater importance.
 It’s obvious.

 There is no pyramid without a base.
 But when we get fixated on the point at the top, we fail to see what’s holding it up.
 Without a support system, no high level position can exist, nor does it matter.
 Take away the basic underpinnings of any presumed great object or system, and the entire house of cards collapses.